Queen surprises with unveiling of ‘Elizabeth line’ Tube plaque in London

 “In a happy development Her Majesty The Queen is attending today’s event to mark the completion of the Elizabeth line,” a Buckingham Palace spokesman said.

-The 18 billion pound ($34 billion) rail project was originally due to be opened in December 2018, but had been repeatedly delayed by issues with safety testing and signalling systems, even before the onset of the pandemic.
+The £18 billion ($34 billion) rail project was originally due to be opened in December 2018, but had been repeatedly delayed by issues with safety testing and signalling systems, even before the onset of the pandemic.

 Originally named Crossrail, the Elizabeth line will connect destinations west of London, including Heathrow airport and Reading with Shenfield in the east.